nkcuong2761/csci205FinalProject/README.md

 - Anurag Vaidya (Dev)

 ## Project Information
-In this final project for CSCI 205 at Bucknell University, we created a GUI-based version of the popular game Mastermind.
+In this final project for CSCI 205 at Bucknell University, we created a GUI-based version of the popular game Mastermind, a puzzle.
 In the original version of this game, the codeMaker sets a secret code consisting of four colored pegs.
 The codeBreaker has to guess the code in 12 turns, with the codeMaker giving feedback on the answer after each try.